swisscom/dop_common/doc/plan_format_v0.0.1.md

 ## Infrastructures
 The infrastructures hash holds information about cloud providers.
-Each entry in an infrastructures hash describes a certain infrastructures or cloud if you want.
+Each entry in an infrastructures hash describes a certain infrastructure or cloud if you want.
 It is of hash type.
 Following is a list of keys:
  1. __*type*__ - is the type of the infrastructure provider.
 Its value must be one of the following strings: *baremetal*, *ovirt*, *rhev*, *openstack*,